-Learn how to set up Synfire with one or more Vienna Ensemble Pro (VEP) servers in your local network.
+Learn how to set up Synfire with one or more Vienna Ensemble Pro (VEP) servers.
+Vienna Ensemble Pro (VEP) is a distributed hosting and mixing system that runs audio plug-ins on one or more computers in your local network.

 A Vienna Ensemble Pro (VEP) Server is much like a DAW without the tracks.
 It hosts instruments and effects, mixes them down and sends audio output back over the local network (LAN) to a connected Vienna Ensemble Pro plug-in in your DAW or Synfire.

 Of course, a server and the DAW/Synfire can also run on the same computer.
 The benefit is to evenly distribute workload across all CPU cores on your machine.
 If you run a server on a different machine, you need to install the instruments and plug-ins locally on that computer, too.

 We recommend you create a separate server instance per Synfire rack module.
 The screenshot above shows 4 instances Strings, Woodwinds, Brass and Percussion, for example.
 Each of them corresponds to a rack module and device description at the Synfire end.